mohamed-barakat/mohamed-barakat.github.io/_pages/research.md

 ## Preprints

+6 | Mohamed Barakat and Markus Lange-Hegermann [*An algorithmic approach to Chevalley's Theorem on images of rational morphisms between affine varieties*](http://arxiv.org/abs/1911.10411).
 5 | Mohamed Barakat, Reimer Behrends, Christopher Jefferson, Lukas Kühne and Martin Leuner, [*On the generation of rank 3 simple matroids with an application to Terao's freeness conjecture*](http://arxiv.org/abs/1907.01073).
 4 | Mohamed Barakat, Markus Lange-Hegermann and Sebastian Posur, [*Elimination via saturation*](http://arxiv.org/abs/1707.00925).
 3 | Mohamed Barakat and Markus Lange-Hegermann, [*Gabriel morphisms and the computability of Serre quotients with applications to coherent sheaves*](http://arxiv.org/abs/1409.2028).